Privacy Policy: How Your Data Is Collected, Used, and Protected

 2. How We Collect Your Data

-The automated side gets more layered.
+The automated side is where it gets more layered.

-• Browser fingerprinting techniques identifying returning visitors
+• Browser fingerprinting techniques that can identify returning visitors even without cookies

-• Opt-in forms for email marketing campaigns
+• Opt-in forms tied to email marketing campaigns

-• Opt-out controls for advertising preferences
+• Opt-out controls for advertising preference management

 3. How We Use Your Information

-Typical uses include:
+Common uses include:

-• Email marketing campaigns
+• Sending email marketing campaigns

-• Analytics and performance metrics
+• Measuring analytics and engagement performance

 4. Legal Basis for Data Processing in the United States

-• Request access to collected personal information
+• Request access to the personal information a company has collected on them

-• Receive disclosure about data collection practices
+• Receive clear disclosure about collection practices

-A comparison shows how these laws overlap:
+Here’s a rough comparison of how these laws overlap:

 Law Primary Focus Consumer Right Example